virtualansoftware/tutorials/docs/Excel.md

  - **AddifyVariables:**  [Example download](https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/virtualan_collection_testcase_01.xlsx)

-    Can create new variables with values for and store the value utlized for further api execution steps.
+    Can create new variables with values for and store the value utilized for further api execution steps.

     >  And Add the [petId] value of the key as Id # variable based  \
     > And Add the doggie value of the key as petName # direct value

  - **EvaluateFunctionVariables:**  [Example download](https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/virtualan_bdd_testcase_run_manager.xlsx)

    Evaluate the variable created during workflow execution.
 This will help generate the dynamic variable and values.
-This execute command using pure EXCEL functions.
-I have added couple of Date funcationality to define values dynamically.
-This will create variables with evaluated funcation.
-Any excel funcations can be evaluated **during runtime(which script execution)** with BDD script.
+This executes the command using pure EXCEL functions.
+I have added a couple of Date functionality to define values dynamically.
+This will create variables with evaluated function.
+Any excel functions can be evaluated **during runtime(which script execution)** with BDD script.

-   > Offcourse this will support/evaluate dynamic variables and value needs in IDAITHALAM
+   > Of Course this will support/evaluate dynamic variables and value needs in IDAITHALAM

       Example: